-A malware analysis sandbox with high-volume capability and malware configuration extraction, automatically enriching analysis with threat intelligence so you quickly detect and take action against threats.
+Recorded Future Sandbox is a malware analysis sandbox with high-volume capability and malware configuration extraction that automatically enriches analysis with threat intelligence so you can quickly detect and take action against threats.

 Technical Features